simple-crypto/simple-website/vision.md

 surveyed in [\[KR11\]](#KR11) for block ciphers).
 Finally, formal definitions and reductions to well analyzed mathematical assumptions have increased the understanding and confidence in modern encryption schemes [\[KL14\]](#KL14).
-As a result, in a vast majority of the cases, the recommended practice in 2020 is to use open and standardized primitives together with provably secure modes of operation rather than closed-source ones.
+As a result, in a vast majority of the cases, the recommended practice nowadays is to use open and standardized primitives together with provably secure modes of operation rather than closed-source ones.

 **From algorithms to implementations**